checkly/docs.checklyhq.com/site/content/docs/integrations/pagerduty.md

 ---
-title: Checkly Integration with PagerDuty - Trigger & Resolve Alerts
+title: Send Alerts to PagerDuty with Checkly
-displayTitle: PagerDuty
+navTitle: PagerDuty
 description: Learn how Checkly integrates seamlessly with PagerDuty, delivering real-time failure and recovery alerts to your PagerDuty account.
 metatags:
   title: Checkly Integration with PagerDuty - Trigger & Resolve Alerts